Crowd Data Center FAQ

 However, when properly managed, upgrades of a Crowd Data Center instance should take no more downtime than with an equivalent Crowd Server instance, and can often be considerably less.
 In Crowd Data Center, nodes can be taken offline one by one to perform the upgrade, leaving only the shutdown time of the last node on the old version and the startup time of the first node on the new version inside the downtime window.
 In Crowd Server instances this is only possible if you have provisioned an identical backup server for the purpose.

-Add-ons for Crowd Data Center can use the same APIs and services, however, some add-ons might need extra work, to run in a clustered environment.
-It's best to reach out to the add-on developer, to verify whether the add-on is compatible with Crowd Data Center.
+Apps for Crowd Data Center can use the same APIs and services, however, some apps might need extra work to run in a clustered environment.
+It's best to reach out to the app developer to verify whether the app is compatible with Crowd Data Center.

-For more information, see Developing Data Center compatible add-ons for Crowd.
+For more information, see Developing Data Center compatible app for Crowd.